Kaboupi/d-compose/docs/README_EN.md

 - **Airflow**: [http://localhost:8080/](http://localhost:8080/)
 - **Minio**: [http://localhost:9001/](http://localhost:9001/)
 - **Grafana**: [http://localhost:3000/](http://localhost:3000/)
-- - In **Data Sources**, there should be connections to the Postgres DB (kaboupi-postgres) and Clickhouse DB (kaboupi-clickhouse).
-Configurations are stored in `kaboupi_grafana-provisioning/datasources/datasources.yaml`.
+- - In **Data Sources**, there should be connections to the Postgres DB and Clickhouse DB.
+Configurations are stored in `sources/grafana/provisioning/datasources/datasources.yaml`.

 Healthcheck is included for both databases, and by default, PVs exist only for Grafana connections.